nauman07/circonomit-challenge/Task4_ProductUX/explaination.md

 ### 3. Visual Thinking
 - Show graphs, charts, and flows instead of tables
 - Color-coded nodes for different attribute types
-- Sliders for tweaking input values and instantly seeing effects
+- The user can tweak input values and instantly see effects

 ---